 This post contains information for the Beloved Customers of C&S Tools to reference when setting up their new chisels.
 While you don’t have to perform this process before giving your chisels a ride around the block, these setup procedures are essential to ensure your chisel’s handles will endure hundreds of thousands of hammer blows and provide trouble-free service for many decades.
+They may also help your chisels perform more efficiently.
 Please, don’t put it off too long.

 Which Chisels Require Setup?